lassesofus/MLOPS-Exam-Project/reports/README.md

 > *experiments.*
 > Answer:

-The vast vast majority of the original cookiecutter folder structure is in use.
+We used the majority of the original cookiecutter folder structure including the `src`, `models`, and `data` folders amongst others.
 The `data/interim` and `references` are removed for obvious reasons.
 The `src/features` folder is also removed as we did not do any feature engineering in this project.
 The `.dvc` folder is automatically added by the dvc package (along with root files `.dvcignore`, `data.dvc` and `models.dvc`) for version control of the data and model weights.
 The `api` folder is added to contain the code, requirements and dockerfile for the API.
 The `docker` folder is added to contain the dockerfiles for local training and prediction.
 The `hydra_config` folder is added to contain the configuration files for training and prediction.
 The hydra package automatically creates a `outputs` folder that saves logs of the config files used when the package is invoked.
 Similarly the The `wandb` folder is automatically added to contain the weights and biases logs.
 The `tests` folder is added to contain the unit tests run by Github actions.
 The `models/predict_model` folder is added to contain the model weights used for inference.

- The `.pre-commit-config.yaml` file is added to configure the pre-commit hooks.
-The `couldbuild.yaml` file is added to configure the cloud build.
-The `config_cpu.yaml` file is added to configure the training on a CPU.
-The `data.dvc` file is added to version control the data.
-The `models.dvc` file is added to version control the models.
-The `setup.cfg` file is added to configure the testing.
-The `train.sg` file is added to configure the training.
-The `trainer_cloud.dockerfile` file is added to configure the training on the cloud.
-The `trainer_gpu.dockerfile` file is added to configure the training on a GPU.

-Added:
-models/predict_model
-.github
-.pypy_cache
-api
-docker
-hydra_config
-outputs
-tests
-wandb
-.pre-commit-config.yaml
-couldbuild.yaml
-config_cpu.yaml

-setup.cfg
-train.sg
-trainer_cloud.dockerfile
-trainer_gpu.dockerfile

-Removed:
-data/interim
-references

-We used the vast majority of the original cookiecutter folder structure including the `src`, `models`, and `data` folders amongst others.
-Also, we included a `Makefile` containing handy commands for performing some of the key functionality of the project, like running the training script or installing dependencies.
-However, certain standard folders, like the `notebooks` folder have been left out as our work didn't result in any notebooks.
-Following the course best practices, we used dvc for data version control and consequently included a `.dvc` folder in the root directory of the project.
-Additionally, this directory includes a `wandb` folder for storing files relating to the experiment logging on the Weights & Biases service.

 ### Question 6